andrewluiqut/dockerize/README.md

 docker container prune
 ```

+Note that the compose function only works within the local directory (where the docker compose yaml has been specified).
+If a container has been created for a composed image, simply use the default Docker commands (i.e., docker exec or run) to interact with the running container (if outside the context of the compose folder)

 Refer to the [Docker CLI reference documentation](https://docs.docker.com/engine/reference/commandline/container_ls/) for all the available commands.

 ## Comparision between Docker Compose and Dockerfile